pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 ---
 title: Apache Solr for Drupal
 subtitle: Using Solr 8 on Drupal
-description: Information on using Pantheon Search with Solr 8 on Drupal 8 or Drupal 9
+description: Information on using Pantheon Search with Solr 8 on Drupal 9
 cms: "Drupal 9"
 categories: [integrate]
 tags: [solr, search, modules]